-Dr Parth Shah performs cataract surgery in Sydney for patients of all ages – from newborns to the elderly.
+Dr Parth Shah performs cataract surgery in Canberra for patients of all ages – from newborns to the elderly.

 The term ‘cataract’ is well known as an eye disorder that causes reduced vision.
 Here are 10 facts about Cataracts.

 - What is a Cataract?

 A cataract is a clouding of the natural lens inside the eye, which is normally transparent.
 It is derived from the Greek word for waterfall.